This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 CISS 609.
 Advanced Computational Intelligence.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Enrollment is restricted to students with an undergraduate course in artificial intelligence, or equivalent background with permission of instructor.
 Exploration of issues related to application of computational intelligence techniques to system security, particularly in the detection of anomalous system behavior.
 Of particular interest are issues associated with the automated detection of anomalies caused by authorized users through intended malicious behavior or through accidental misuse, and issues associated with automated user authentication.

 CISS 616.
 Data Warehousing.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisite: INFO 610.
 Covers important concepts and techniques in the design and implementation of a data warehouse.
 Topics include the data warehouse architecture, the logical and physical design issues in the data warehousing development process, technical factors (i.e., hardware, client/server technology, data warehousing and DBMS technologies) and implementation considerations (i.e., data extraction, clean-up and transformation tools).
 Introduces online analytical processing and data mining.
 Crosslisted as: INFO 616.

 CISS 618.
 Database and Application Security.
 3 Hours.